julien-michot/tinyopt/README.md

 # Tinyopt

 The `tinyopt` library is a minimalist, header-only c++ software component designed for the efficient resolution of optimization challenges.
-Specifically, it targets small-scale, dense non-linear least squares problems, which are prevalent in various scientific and engineering applications.
+Specifically, it designed to be fast for small-scale, dense non-linear least squares problems, which are prevalent in various scientific and engineering applications.

-Tinyopt is a collection of iterative solvers.
+We'll eventually support larger, sparse systems at some point in time and/or space.

-At its core, tinyopt leverages the robust Levenberg-Marquardt algorithm, a well-established iterative technique, to navigate the complex landscape of non-linear optimization.
-This algorithm, renowned for its ability to strike a balance between the steepest descent and Gauss-Newton methods, ensures reliable convergence even in the presence of challenging problem characteristics.
+At its core, Tinyopt is a collection of iterative solvers including Levenberg-Marquardt algorithm, a well-established iterative technique, to navigate the complex landscape of non-linear optimization.

-Furthermore, to facilitate the computation of derivatives, a crucial aspect of optimization, `tinyopt` seamlessly integrates the automatic differentiation capabilities provided by [Ceres Jet](https://github.com/ceres-solver/ceres-solver).
+Furthermore, to facilitate the computation of derivatives, a crucial aspect of optimization, `tinyopt` seamlessly integrates the automatic differentiation capabilities provided by [Ceres-solver's Jet](https://github.com/ceres-solver/ceres-solver).
 This integration empowers users to effortlessly compute accurate gradients, thereby streamlining the optimization process and enhancing the overall precision of the solutions obtained.

 # Installation